 - Vishing – calls made with an automated voice recording often asking you to call a number or press options on your phone.

-- SMShing – suspicious text messages that contain malicious links or information requiring you to respond.
+- Smishing – suspicious text messages that contain malicious links or information requiring you to respond.

 Scams get ever more sophisticated, making them harder to spot.
 However, there are some tell-tale signs you can keep an eye out for: